-Big market dips, like the one that occurred in late 2018, can trigger emotions of fear and concern—particularly if they occur suddenly and over a very short period of time.
-However, they are not uncommon.
-In fact, the US stock market has a proven track record of recovering from market dips over a long enough period of time.
-Just look at the past year as evidence.
+Big market dips can trigger emotions of fear and concern—particularly if they occur suddenly and over a very short period of time.
+In fact, they are not uncommon.
+The US stock market has a proven track record of recovering from market dips over a long enough period of time.
+Just look at a multiyear chart as evidence.

 One key to successfully navigating turbulent markets is understanding what kind of investor you are, having a plan, and sticking to it.
 If you become nervous about your investments at any time, take a breath and think about formulating a plan to weather market volatility.
-Once you are confident in your plan, here are a few things to keep in mind when considering buying into a dip in the market.
+Once you are confident in your plan, here are a few things to keep in mind.

 Each major market move is unique, should be evaluated on its own merit, and should be viewed through the lens of your specific objectives and risk constraints.
 A significant factor that can shape how you approach market dips is your time horizon.

-If you are a long-term investor, for instance, you might consider utilizing excess cash to establish new positions in companies you have wanted to buy and previously felt were expensive.
+If you are a long-term investor, for instance, you might consider utilizing excess cash during a market decline to establish new positions in companies you have wanted to buy and previously felt were expensive.
 With this strategy, it may be prudent to thoroughly analyze changes to the macroeconomic environment, business cycle, and any other fundamental factors before deciding to buy into a dip.

 A resource for longer-term investors to help determine if a stock decline might continue is market and economic commentary.
-This can help you assess if the risks pressuring the market have the power to push stocks even lower, or if the underlying fundamentals are strong enough to support stock prices.
-Fidelity's latest business cycle update suggests the US economy is firmly in the late stage of the business cycle, but remains supported by consumption—which accounts for 70% of the economy.
+This can help you assess if the risks pressuring the market have the power to push stocks even lower during a pullback, or if the underlying fundamentals are strong enough to support stock prices.

-A long-term investor might also choose not to reflexively react and simply wait out market downturns—even the biggest and scariest of them.
-Case in point: In March 2009, the S&P 500 plummeted below 700, from the then all-time high above 1,500, and is now trading above 3,000.
+A long-term investor might also choose not to reflexively react but instead to simply wait out market downturns—even the biggest and scariest of them.
+Case in point: In March 2009, the S&P 500 plummeted below 700, from the then all-time high above 1,500, and is now trading near 4,200, as of mid-October 20223.
 If you went into hibernation in the summer of 2007, stayed invested, and just woke up, it may seem as though markets have steadfastly marched higher without interruption.

 Short-term investing outlook on market dips